carolynduby/ApacheMetronWorkshop/ParsingSquid/README.md

 ![My Squid With Sample](mysquid_grok_sample.png)

 6. Click Save.
-7. Click Save on the mysquid sensor.
+7. Verify that sensor name and topic name are "mysquid" with NO extra spaces or special characters.
+Click Save on the mysquid sensor.
 ## Installing the mysquid index template
 After events are enriched and triaged, metron stores the events in an index.
 The index template specifies how to interpret the metron events and how to index strings using either a keyword or full text search.
 1. Enter the Kibana url in the browser: